GregIzzo/udacity-nanoand-buildItBigger/README.md

-# Gradle for Android and Java Final Project

-## Athor's note
+## Author's note

-The starting point for this project included the readme text below (Starting from "Why this Project").
+The starting point for this project included the readme text below (Starting from "Gradle for Android and Java Final Project").
 My version of the project doesn't include the optional tasks.

 ## Attributions